This post may contain affiliate links. Please read my disclosure for more information.

-Each blog post description you write for individual blog posts is intended to provide the same SEO benefits as that of your blog description – for your post to rank well on search engines in order to attract the interest of searchers and encourage more clicks to get your content read and shared.
+Each blog post description you write for individual blog posts is intended to provide the same SEO benefits as that of your blog description.
+Which is for your post to rank well on search engines in order to attract the interest of searchers and encourage more clicks to get your content read and shared.

 You want to avoid saying too little and lose the interest of the reader or too much only to have your post description cut off before you get to the point.
 O nly the most relevant information should be included.

 It is important to note that, if you don’t write your own personalized post descriptions for each of your blog posts, Google will just select information it deems relevant to the searcher’s query and post that in the space provided on the SERPS.

 This way you run the risk of not maximizing on the opportunity to use the best persuasion techniques to get your link clicked on.

 So, what does it take to create an irresistible blog post description?
 In general, you should follow the same guidelines as is required for the description of your blog.